mikenjuki/FluyoDemo/README.md

 ## Overview

-- This tis a demo app for Fluyo, a language learning app.
-It was built with React Native(Expo), and TypeScript.
+- This is a demo app for Fluyo, a language learning app.
+It was built with React Native(Expo), and TypeScript, all the data is in Firebase, and Redux was used for state management.

 ### The challenge